 He sold his camera, scraped together enough stances told him otherwise.
 The rest is history.
 I often wonder how many potentially great people never accomplish their vision because they believe in their failures more than in their dreams.
 They accept what their present circumstances are telling them instead of what their future vision could create.
 If Walt Disney had been one of those people, we'd have missed out on one of the most creative minds of the 20th century.
 He wouldn't have built Disneyland, the first-ever theme park of its kind, or Epcot, a visionary concept of a utopian community.
 The Disney legacy wouldn't have touched billions of lives through films, theme parks, and innovations that continue to inspire the generations.
 Walt Disney refused to let his failures or limitations define his future, so he became one of the most influential people of all time.
-Like all great peo- POSITIVELY SPEAKING TOBY MOORE When surrounded by hardship.

-mean it has to stay that way "All our dreams can come true, if we have the courage to pursue them." - Walt Disney.
+Like all great peo- POSITIVELY SPEAKING TOBY MOORE Instead, they define you think about it.
+They Walt Disney hundreds of times; I've auditioned at mean it has to stay that way "All our dreams can come true, if we have the courage to pursue them." - Walt Disney.
 But what gives a person the courage to pursue their dreams?
 One factor is a positive vision of what's possible.
 The problem isn't that people lack visionit's that their vision of define themselves by something that hasn't even happened yet.